 Welcome to the Cafe at St. James’ and St. Basil’s Church Fenham, Newcastle upon Tyne

 St. James and St. Basils is a wonderful musical hub.
 The fabulous grand piano is always open during lunch, and you’re welcome to while away an hour playing for us if you like!
-Cafe doors are open between 10:30 and 1:30 on Saturdays.
+Cafe doors are open between 10:30 and 1:30 on Thursdays.
 Last food orders by 1pm.
 We look forward to seeing you!
 The J’s and B’s team.

 Contactless debit / credit cards and Cash accepted.